 Moonlighting: Available

-What is it like to complete a fellowship in Helicopter EMS and Critical Care Transport?
+What is it like to complete a fellowship in Retrieval and Critical Care Transport?

 Med Flight Fellow Dr. Matthew Stampfl gives an informative interview about his experience with the American College of Emergency Physicians – ACEP’s Young Physicians Section.